mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 26 | April 26 2020 | Sunday
+Today I started the deep learning specialization part 3 for structuring the machine learning projects.
+- Orthogonalization in machine learning model improvement.
+	- Using specific set of hyperparamters to tune the model performance.
+- Single value model evalueation, F1 score and Accuracy.
+	- Precision and Recall.
+	- False Positives and False Negatives.
+	- True Positives and True Negatives.
+- Satisficing and Optimizing metrics.
+	- if you have N metrices optimize one as much as you can by keeping N-1 as satisficing as possible.
+- Train, Validation and Test.
+	- Keep the distribution same.
+	- Random shuffle of data.
+	- Size of the train, validation and test sets.
+- Evaluation of metrics also depends upon the user exceptance and company vision and needs.
+- You can even customize you error function for a perticular class to be predicted or not predicted by either multiplying with a constant.
+- Human level performance and even better.
+	- Avoidable bias.
+	- Understanding human level error/performance.
+		- Team of expert radiologists classifying images.
+	- Variance also needs to be reduced while achieving or surpassing human level performance.
+- Improving model performance.

 ## Day 25 | April 25 2020 | Saturday
 Today I completed the deep learning specialization part 2.
 - Grid Search.